phylyc/somatic_workflow/README.md

   - **5.2a**: Rescue dropped segments and SNVs.
 - **5.3 PhylogicNDT**: Build phylogenetic trees from all samples, perform growth kinetics, and timing analysis.

+### 6. Ancestry Calling
+- Infer the patient's genetic ancestry from the genotyped gVCF.
+Runs PCA against reference populations and reports the most likely ancestry assignment with a confidence probability.
+Supports hg38 and hg19.

 Please remember to always review the intermediate results to ensure that the final results are as expected.
 Inappropriate filtering or parameter settings can lead to misleading output.

 ## Runtime
 Runtime parameters are optimized for implementations on Google Cloud Platform (GCP) and HPC cluster with SLURM scheduler and for applications to whole exome sequencing data.
-Provide RAM/disk for Mutect2/CNV steps (see docs/runtime.md).
+Provide RAM/disk for Mutect2/CNV steps.

 ## FAQ
 **Q: Can I run tumor-only (no matched normal)?**
-A: Yes, Mutect1/2 and CNV tumor-only calling are supported.
+- Yes, Mutect1/2 and CNV tumor-only calling are supported.
 Expect more rare germline calls in the somatic SNV call set and consider stronger filtering (e.g. GERMQ >= 40) for SNV burden tests.

 **Q: No CNV panel of normals (PoN) for my sequencing platform?**
-A: Provide a **0-byte** file for that entry.
+- Provide a **0-byte** file for that entry.
 The workflow will fall back to `annotated_target_intervals` (using gc-content) for denoising.
 This is still provides decent results for WGS samples, but WES samples tend to have more batch structure.

-**Q: My targeted panels differ across samples—OK?**
+**Q: My targeted panels differ across samples.
+Is this OK?**
-A: Harmonization intersects targets across samples and mixed panels reduce effective target space.
+- Harmonization intersects targets across samples and mixed panels reduce effective target space.
 Prefer consistent panels for multi-sample CNV detection.
+Using highly dissimilar panels across samples will still work, but might lead to unreliable CNV calls and loss of SNV calls in regions that are not common between the panels.

 ## Software version requirements :
 - **GATK**: Version 4.6.2.0.
 - **Cromwell**: Tested successfully on version 86.
 - **Docker**: Docker tags listed in `docker/`.

-## Citation / License / Contributing